Q-balls in Non-Minimally Coupled Palatini Inflation and their Implications for Cosmology: Numerical Q-ball Solutions

 \subsection{Zeroes of the Q-ball equation}

 In order to reduce the size of the parameter space for $\phi_{0}$ for which we need to search for a Q-ball, it is useful to consider the fixed points corresponding to the zeroes of the RHS of the Q-ball equation \eq{e63}.
 The fixed points of the equation correlate with the possible behaviours of the mechanical analogy, with the fixed points corresponding to the maxima and minima of the Q-ball effective potential.
 Our Q-ball equation \eq{e63} has three zeroes, which correspond to two stable attractor fixed points and one unstable repulsor fixed point.
 The attractors are symmetric, with one positive $(\phi_{+})$ and one negative $(\phi_{-})$.
-These correspond to the minima of $-V_{\omega}$, as considered in the mechanical analogy (Figures $1$-$3$).
-The negative fixed point is unphysical and so we focus on the positive fixed point.

 Figure $4$ shows an example of the right hand side of the Q-ball equation as a function of $\phi$.
 The points where the function crosses zero are the fixed points of the equation.
 The attractor fixed points provide a useful reference for determining the value of $\phi$ at $r = 0$, $\phi_{0}$, for which a Q-ball solution exists.
 The value of $\phi_{0}$ which results in the field getting caught by - and oscillating around - the positive fixed point $\phi_{+}$ as $r$ increases acts as a lower bound on the value of $\phi_{0}$ which could produce a Q-ball.
 Similarly, if one pushes $\phi_{0}$ higher, the field can drop below zero as $r$ increases and begin to oscillate around the negative fixed point $\phi_{-}$.
 This $\phi_{0}$ can then act as an upper bound on the range of $\phi_{0}$ which could produce a Q-ball, with the true $\phi_{0}$ being between the two bounds.
 This can also be understood in terms of the mechanical analogy of Q-balls we outlined in Section $3$.
 The fixed points of the Q-ball equation can be interpreted as the stationary points of the potential $-V_{\omega}$ in the analogy, whereupon a particle rolling down the potential $-V_{\omega}$ can come to rest under its own motion.
 The first local minimum on the right hand side of the origin in Figure $1$ corresponds to the positive attractor fixed point (the first zero from the right in Figure $4$).
 The unstable fixed point is at the origin in Figure $4$, and corresponds to the local maximum at $\phi =0$ in Figure $1$.
 The local minimum at negative $\phi$ in Figure $1$ corresponds to the symmetric negative fixed point in Figure $4$ (furthest zero from the right).